International Journal of Surgery

 The International Journal of Surgery, formerly known as The Journal of Surgery, is a monthly open-access peer-reviewed medical journal of surgery established in 2003.
 The journal has been published by Elsevier since 2005, and is being published by Wolters Kluwer since 2023.
 The journal is affiliated with the Association of Surgeons in Training, the New York Surgical Society, and the Chinese chapter of the International Hepato-Pancreato-Biliary Association.

+Clarivate paused indexing of new content from this journal in Web of Science regarding citation practices and their effect on impact factors.

 Abstracting and indexing

 The journal is indexed and abstracted in: